Dry Eye Syndrome

 How Do You Treat Dry Eye Syndrome?

-Artificial tears only offer temporary symptom relief, however, and do not address the underlying problem, which is typically inflammation.
-There are, however, prescription eye drops on the market that are designed to decrease inflammation, thereby helping to make tears that are more efficient in lubricating the eye.
+Artificial tears only offer temporary symptom relief and do not address the underlying problem, typically inflammation.
+However, prescription eye drops on the market are designed to decrease inflammation, thereby helping to make tears more efficient in lubricating the eye.
 This increases the patient’s comfort and also prevents more serious damage from occurring.

 Frequently Asked Questions